Tips for Perfect, White Teeth

 Changes in color, yellowing of our teeth may be inevitable.
 As we age the outer coating of our teeth may wear down.
 This is the hard, white enamel.
 Underneath the enamel is the softer, much more yellow dentin.
 As the dentin becomes more exposed, our teeth appear darker.
 Drinking lots of coffee, tea, and red wine will further stain our teeth.
 We hope that none of our patients are smoking as staining their teeth will be the least of their problems.

-Natural Remedies for White Teeth
+Natural Remedies for Perfect White Teeth

 Please be careful with at-home whitening because you may damage your teeth if products are used incorrectly or for too much time.